-One of the main misconceptions is that when travelling in the shoulder and off season in New Zealand you are sure to get bad weather.
-In fact, New Zealand’s weather and climate is unpredictable and you’ll be treated to torrential rainfall or clear sunny days in summer and winter alike.
+One of the main misconceptions is that when travelling in the shoulder and off-season in New Zealand you are sure to get bad weather.
+In fact, New Zealand’s weather and climate are unpredictable and you’ll be treated to torrential rainfall or clear sunny days in summer and winter alike.
 Even if you do get bad weather, New Zealand has heaps of awesome activities to do under the rain, such as Top 8 Water Sports Activities to do in New Zealand.

 5. Avoid the crowds